AX.25: Specification

 AX.25 does not define a physical layer implementation.
-In practice 1200 baud Bell 202 tones and 9600 baud G3RUH DFSK are almost exclusively used on VHF and UHF.
+In practice 1200 baud Bell 202 tones and 9600 baud G3RUH DFSK are used almost exclusively on VHF and UHF.
 On HF the standard transmission mode is 300 baud Bell 103 tones.
 At the physical layer, AX.25 defines only a "physical layer state machine" and some timers related to transmitter and receiver switching delays.

 At the link layer, AX.25 uses HDLC frame syntax and procedures.
 (ISO 3309) frames are transmitted with NRZI encoding.
 HDLC specifies the syntax, but not the semantics, of the variable-length address field of the frame.
 AX.25 specifies that this field is subdivided into multiple addresses: a source address, zero or more repeater addresses, and a destination address, with embedded control fields for use by the repeaters.
 To simplify compliance with amateur radio rules, these addresses derive from the station call signs of the source, destination and repeater stations.

 Media access control follows the carrier sense multiple access approach with collision recovery (CSMA/CR).

 AX.25 supports both virtual-circuit connected and datagram-style connectionless modes of operation.
 The latter is used to great effect by the Automatic Packet Reporting System (APRS).

 A simple source routing mechanism using digipeaters is available at the datalink level.
 Digipeaters act as simplex repeaters, receiving, decoding and retransmitting packets from local stations.
 They allow multi-hop connections to be established between two stations unable to communicate directly.
 The digipeaters use and modify the information in the frame's address field to perform this function.

 The AX.25 specification defines a complete, albeit point to point only network layer protocol, but this has seen little use outside of keyboard-to-keyboard or keyboard-to-BBS connections.
 NET/ROM, ROSE, and TexNet exist to provide routing between nodes.
 In principle, a variety of layer 3 protocols can be used with AX.25, including the ubiquitous Internet Protocol (IP).
 This approach is used by AMPRNet, which is an amateur radio TCP/IP network using AX.25 UI-frames at the datalink layer.